GL_Discover Hub_Forex_1920x1280_SaxoBlue_01

 5. Crowded trades

-Major pairs are popular not just among individual traders but also among large institutions.
-This popularity can sometimes result in crowded trades, where too many market participants are on the same side of a trade.
+Major pairs are popular not just among individual traders but also among large institutions, which means market positioning can become crowded.

 6. Significant impact of central bank policies

-Major currency pairs are heavily influenced by the monetary policies of their respective central banks, such as the Federal Reserve for the USD or the European Central Bank for the EUR.
-While these policies provide predictability, they can also introduce risks.
+Major currency pairs are heavily influenced by the policy decisions and communication of their respective central banks, such as the Federal Reserve, the European Central Bank, the Bank of Japan, the Bank of England, and the Swiss National Bank.

 Conclusion: Understanding and trading the major forex pairs